Limits of Cubic Differentials and Buildings: Comparison between affine spheres

-\end{prop} \begin{proof} Let $F_{T}$ denote the frame field of the standard \c{T}i\c{t}eica surface (see Example~\ref{ex: Titeica}) with cubic differential $dx^3$ on the plane, which can be explicitly be written as for $\omega = e^{2\pi i/3}$ and some choice of conjugating matrix $S$. \\ From \cite[Lemma 6.4]{DW}, we know that, outside a compact set $K\subset\C$, we have $F_M(\frac3{k+3} w^{\frac{k+3}3}) = (A + o(1)) F_T (\frac3{k+3} w^{\frac{k+3}3})$ as $w\to\infty$, where $A$ is a constant matrix that only depends on the sector in the complement of the Stokes rays containing $w$.
-Here we use $\frac3{k+3} w^{\frac{k+3}3}$ because the result of \cite{DW} is stated in terms of natural coordinates for $q_0$, instead of the coordinate, say $w$, centered at the zero of $q_0$.
+as $y\to\infty$ in the subsector.
+Here $A$ is a constant nonsingular matrix that only depends on the subsector $\Upsilon$.
+Here we use $\frac3{k+3} y^{\frac{k+3}3}$ because the result of \cite{DW} is stated in terms of natural coordinates for $q_0$, instead of the coordinate centered at the zero of $q_0$.
 Therefore,